pds-bracu/Students-Mark-Viewer/README.md

 ### ⚠️ Do Not

 - ❌ Delete or rename the first five columns (`Publish ✔ / Section`, `SL`, `ID`, `Name`, `Email`)
-- ❌ Make the sheet public or share the with students **without notifying** — it should only be accessed by Apps Script.
+- ❌ Make the sheet public or share it with students **without notifying** — it should only be accessed by Apps Script.

 ### 📁 Example Sheet (Quiz 1)